Generalized parallel paths method for computing the first Hochschild cohomology group with applications to Brauer graph algebras

 {\alph{footnote}} \footnote{\it{Mathematics Subject Classification(2020)}: 16E40, 16Gxx.} {\alph{footnote}} \footnote{\it{Keywords}: Algebraic Morse theory; Brauer graph algebra; First Hochschild cohomology group; Generalized parallel paths method; Two-sided Anick resolution.} \footnote{$^a$School of Mathematical Sciences, Laboratory of Mathematics and Complex Systems, Beijing Normal University, Beijing 100875, P. R. China.
 E-mail: ymliu@bnu.edu.cn (Y.M.
 Liu); bhxing@mail.bnu.edu.cn (B.H.
 Xing).} \footnote{$^*$Corresponding author.}

-{ {\bf Abstract:} We use algebraic Morse theory to generalize the parallel paths method for computing the first Hochschild cohomology groups.
-As an application, we describe and compare the Lie structures of the first Hochschild cohomology groups of Brauer graph algebras and their associated graded algebras.
+{ {\bf Abstract:} We use algebraic Morse theory to generalize the parallel paths method for computing the first Hochschild cohomology group.
+As an application, we describe and compare the Lie structure of the first Hochschild cohomology groups of Brauer graph algebras and their associated graded algebras. }